 5. At least one adult must have current Hazardous Weather Training.
-The course can be taken online at www.myscouting.org
+The course can be taken online.

-6. For Pack Overnighters at least one adult must have BALOO training.
-Find a training course near you at www.samhoustonbsa.org/training-schedule
+6. For Pack Overnighters: At least one adult must have BALOO training.
+Find a BALOO course near you.

 7. For Webelos Den Camping: Webelos leaders are highly encourage to take Outdoor Leader Skills for Webelos Leaders (OLSWL).
+Find an OLSWL course near you.
 BALOO training is also recommended.
-Find a course near you at www.samhoustonbsa.org/training-schedule

-8. All registered BSA adults must take Youth Protection Training (YPT) online at www.myscouting.org.
+8. All registered BSA adults must take Youth Protection Training (YPT) online.
 All parents attending a campout are highly encouraged to take YPT.

 10. Transportation: Seat Belts are required for all occupants.
 Passengers may not ride on the rear deck of a station wagon.
 Trucks may not be used for transporting passengers except in the cab.
 Trailers must never be used for carrying passengers

-11. Trash: Trash should not be buried.
+11. Trash should not be buried.
 All garbage should be placed in the dumpster.

-12. Damage To Equipment and Facilities: Report all lost or broken equipment to Camp Ranger or Campmaster.
+12. Damage To equipment and facilities: Report all lost or broken equipment to the camp ranger or campmaster.

-14. Fires: Fires must be attended at All times.
+14. Fires must be attended at all times.
 Extinguished fire before leaving camp.
 Do not use liquid accelerants.
 The use of liquid fuels for starting any type of fire is prohibited.

-20. The following items are Not Allowed at Camp Strake:
+20. The following items are not allowed at council camps: